 Patrick Isidoro Butler

-His work in homeland security and public safety extends beyond the traditional boundaries.
+His work in homeland security and public safety extended beyond the traditional boundaries.
 He served for over 22 years as a Deputy Sheriff with the Los Angeles County Sheriff’s Department reserves and retired as a detective.

 Chief Butler holds a doctorate degree from the University of Southern California Price School of Public Policy, a master’s degree in Security Studies and Homeland Defense from the United States Naval Postgraduate School, a bachelor’s degree in Management and a graduate of the West Point Leadership Program.
 He is a Harvard Fellow, and studied as a Senior Executive Fellow at the Harvard Kennedy School of Government.
 He is also a graduate of the USC Aviation Safety and Security Programs.